 WARNING; This is a graphic story.
 May be sensitive to some readers.

 I got the idea for this story off of juliafox038711‘s Tik Tok, who made a POV (point of view) video using audio from the song, “Dusk Till Dawn” by Zayn Malik.
-I’ll italicize the lyrics used in this story and the Tik Tok by juliafox038711.

 I can’t believe her.